 It's important to keep a close eye on your plants during this time, as April weather can be unpredictable and plants may be vulnerable to late frosts.
 Keep them well-watered and be prepared to cover them with fleece or other protective material if necessary.
 With a bit of care and attention, you can have a thriving vegetable garden that will provide you with fresh and nutritious produce all summer long.

 Ever popular rambling and climbing roses need tying in, and tree ties across all garden plants should be checked over to ensure there are no abrasions to the trunk, leaving room for growth in new ties - one of the most important April Gardening Tips to note down.

 It's important to deadhead tulips and beloved daffodils at the end of April, remembering to allow the foliage to die back naturally.

-As with the rest of the beds April is time to boost the feed for your fruit, ideally with long prepared manure.
-Weed as normal and be vigilant of any pest issues such a mites, scabs or suckers.
+April is the time to boost the feed for your fruit, ideally with long-prepared manure.
+Weed as normal and be vigilant of any pest issues such as aphids, scabs and suckers and red spider mites.

 April Gardening Projects

 What better way to enjoy the long hot summer nights than on a new patio?!
 Planning ahead in April can really pay off, with time to create a new design, remove the old flagstones and replace with the new patio of choice.
 Limestone Slabs, Indian Sandstone Slabs and Porcelain Tiles are both popular choices for garden paving in 2023.

 Westminster Stone's best-selling range of hand made traditional flagstones, are perfect for period properties, listed buildings, barn conversion and kitchen gardens.
 Visit our Customer Gallery page to discover wonderful UK-based Garden Designers and inspiration for your next project.